andrade01986219/FlashCars/README.md

 ## Project Background

 - This project is a prototype for an educational game with the target audience of 4th-5th graders.
-The goal of this prototype is for kids to learn about some of the typical subjects of school in a fun way.
+The goal of this prototype is for kids to learn about some of the typical school subjects in a fun way.
+The game also gives students the option to make their own study set.
+This allows them to study for an upcoming exam, for example.

 ## Project Description

-- FlashCars allows for a maximum of 4 players to race against each other by answering questions about a subject of their choice.
-Once the race starts, each user is prompted to answer questions about their subject and the first to make it to the end wins!
+- FlashCars allows a maximum of 4 players to race against each other by answering questions about a subject of their choice.
+Once the race starts, each user is prompted to answer questions about their subject, and the first to make it to the end wins!

 - Included in this repo:
     1. Prototype